How to Install Firefox on Raspberry Pi? (Latest Version)

 On Desktop

-It’s often faster to install software with command lines IF you are comfortable with the process.
+It’s often faster to install software from the command line IF you are comfortable with the process.

-So, if you have a terminal or are connected via SSH, you can do this:
+If you have a terminal open or are connected via SSH, here’s how to install Firefox (RR):

 sudo apt update